-5. Combined heat and power-generating facilities shall be assessed on the basis of their electrical maximum capacity.
+5. An electricity storage module shall be capable of satisfying the requirements of this Regulation irrespective of whether the electricity storage module injects and consumes active power to and from the network.

 Article 7

 Regulatory aspects

 1. Requirements of general application to be established by relevant system operators or TSOs under this Regulation shall be subject to approval by the entity designated by the Member State and be published.
 The designated entity shall be the regulatory authority unless otherwise provided by the Member State.